r0llingclouds/ai-templates/README.md

 # AI Templates Repository

 This repository contains a collection of code templates, snippets, and SDK docs for AI projects.
-It is code I created during my previous projects and has some reusability.
+It is code I create during my projects and has some reusability.

 ## Overview